ihdavjar/FlapKine/docs/installation.rst

 🔹 Option A: Windows Installer
 ------------------------------

 Download the latest release from the `Releases Page <https://github.com/ihdavjar/FlapKine/releases>`_ and run the installer.
-This will install FlapKine on your system with optional desktop shortcuts.
+This will install FlapKine on your system with a desktop shortcuts.

 🔹 Option B: Developer Mode (Python)
 ------------------------------------